PaulMenge/CapitalFlighttoTaxHavens/README.md

-# Seminar Work on Capital Flight following the Arab Spring and Its Destinations
+# Seminar Work on Capital Flight following the Arab Spring and its Destinations

 ## Overview